 Sani Dental Group at Los Algodones, Mexico

-With two clinics in town, more than 35 years of experience in dental services and tourism, Sani Dental Group is one of the largest most professional clinics in town.
+With two locations, more than 35 years of experience in dental services and tourism, Sani Dental Group is one of the largest most professional clinics in Mexico.

 As a trustful clinic, we offer between 2 and 5-year warranty in all of the procedures performed by our dentists.
 So you’ll be able to go back home with the smile of your dreams, and without worrying about anything.